Chart Color Schemes

 Infrastructure

-Page has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Page has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

-No factors impact an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects expected to affect this area.
-Key projects include Belconnen Town Centre Master Plan & District Strategy, Belconnen Lakeshore - Connected Waterfront Precinct, Belconnen Town Centre East Precinct (Republic Phase 2 & Future), and Belconnen Mixed-Use Towers.
-The following list details those most likely to be relevant.
+No infrastructure changes significantly impact an area's performance.
+AreaSearch identified zero projects likely influencing this region.
+Key initiatives are: Belconnen Town Centre Master Plan & District Strategy, Belconnen Lakeshore - Connected Waterfront Precinct, Belconnen Town Centre East Precinct (Republic Phase 2 & Future), and Belconnen Mixed-Use Towers.
+Below details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.